db47h/grog/README.md

 ### Tweaks

+- Asset manager: add bulk preload functions (i.e. `PreloadTextures(names ...string)`)
+- the asset manager should be able to notify when something is loaded, at least to get textures configured and uploaded to the gpu.
 - Reduce allocs/GC usage.
 For example, using the color.Color interface in batch.Draw is a big source of allocs.
 - faster glyph cache map
 - add hints/tips to text package: like "for readable text, don't draw fonts at non-integer x/y coordinates"